 “Help is on the way,” he called behind him fighting the urge to sit with her longer.
 He knew if he stayed any longer, she would try roping him in to staying with her until the others arrived.
 It was human nature to mass together during times like this.
 No one wants to be alone when there is nothing else around for comfort.

-The hours passed and he bag became lighter as he tagged each body crossed.
+The hours passed and his bag became lighter as he tagged each body crossed.
 He was glad to leave more green than black the further he went from the destroyed hospital.
 He convinced himself it was logical, but he knew there was more to find.
 All around him he could see nothing but the aftermath.
 Somewhere within all the remains before him was the real reason he had come.

 The sky remained overcast and the sun was nearing the horizon when he finally found his answer.
 He thought it was another stranger’s body.
 He knew she was dead.
-A splintered two by four protruded from her back.
+A splintered two-by-four protruded from her back.
 It wasn’t until he stepped around and saw her face did he realize it was his wife.
 Her brown hair tainted black by dirt.
 He knelt by her and reached for her face.
 Wiping the wet hair back from her face.
 Her once vibrant eyes stared at him vacantly.
 They were supposed to be at the hospital.
 They had been admitted two days ago.
 They….

 He stared at them.
 The exhaustion of working through the tattered landscape wore down on him.
 He was too tired to cry.
 Too tired to think.
 His heart beat but no longer felt.
 He knelt in front of them and stared.
 His mind trying to comprehend his new reality.
 A noise broke him from his trance of memory and dread.
 He hadn’t realized he was muttering or even what it was he had said.